 My large watery abstract paintings and lily ponds, that offer the viewer a serene and contemplative experience.

-The show will also feature long, flowing copper wire sculptures called ‘Spirit Vessels’ which I ‘knit’ in the style of Ruth Asawa (1926-2013), a reknown San Francisco artist who was my next door neighbour when I was very young.
-Each sculpture takes 40 or more hours to make.
+I continue to make long, flowing, hanging sculptures from copper wire.
+I call them Spirit Vessels which I ‘knit’ in the style of Ruth Asawa (1926-2013).
+Ruth was a San Francisco artist who was my next door neighbour when I was very young.
+Her work is part of the permanent collection at the de Young Museum...
 I love the delicate dance of shadows on the wall cast by these spirit vessels.